Diploma in International Hospitality Operations Management Co-op

 Computer Use Expectation

-In order to successfully progress through your studies at Toronto School of Management (TSoM), it is recommended that you have access to a personal computer or laptop.
-TSoM offers access to computer labs on campus, but availability cannot be guaranteed, and some program software may not be available on all open access computers.
+In order to successfully progress through your studies at Toronto School of Management (TSOM), it is recommended that you have access to a personal computer or laptop.
+TSOM offers access to computer labs on campus, but availability cannot be guaranteed, and some program software may not be available on all open access computers.

 Students must take and successfully complete all modules to be awarded a Diploma in International Hospitality Operations Management.